How much should I budget to live stream my wedding?

 TIP #2: Test YOUR VENUE ahead of time!

-When hiring a company, ask them if they can run a simple network test at the Ceremony site.
+When hiring a company, ask them if you/they can run a simple network test at the Ceremony site.
 Peace of mind is invaluable.
 And if they say they don’t need to run a test, unless they’ve live streamed at your specific venue before, then chances are they’re inexperienced because anyone that live streams regularly knows that without a good internet connection, your live stream could run into a lot of issues.
 Speed tests are simple too!
 You can do them yourself in minutes!
 While standing at your Ceremony site, you can quickly test your cell network AND the venue's Wi-Fi just by doing the following: TEST #1 Stand where the camera would be and connect to the venue's network via Wi-Fi and google "speed test" and click the blue button that appears.
 Done!
 The UPLOAD speeds are most important for streaming and you're hoping for UPLOAD speeds ideally greater than 4-6Mbps for HD quality streams.
 If you're able to run an ethernet cable to their router (up to 300ft) even better!
 A direct connection will always be the most reliable and fastest connection.
-TEST #2 Next, test your cell network speeds the same way by turning OFF your wifi and running the same tests on your 4G/5G network to see which option is the best.
-Ask a friend or someone there at the venue if they have a different carrier (like Verizon, T-Mobile, or AT&T) to run the quick 30 second test with you.
+TEST #2 Next, test your cell network speeds the same way by turning OFF your phone's Wi-Fi and running the same tests on your 4G/5G network to see which option is the best.
+Make a note of those UPLOAD speeds and then ask a friend or someone there at the venue if they have a different carrier (like Verizon, T-Mobile, or AT&T) to run the quick 30 second test with you.
 Again, you're looking for UPLOAD speeds of ideally 4-6Mbps or more for HD quality streams.
 You can stream with speeds of 2-4Mbps, but it might look a bit more pixelated.
 Less than 2Mbps and your risk of buffering (or freezing) goes way up.
 The more info you have the more prepared you'll be to make the best choices for your big day... and peace of mind is invaluable on a wedding day.